evmos/academy/docs/articles/advanced/evm-extensions.md

 Before executing any transaction using the EVM Extensions, the user interacting with the smart contract must first approve these.
-In case of staking transactions, should specify the amount allowed.
+In case of staking transactions, they should specify the amount allowed.
 The smart contract developer can choose to either separate the approval and execution of the EVM extensions transactions or to combine them into a single transaction.